kitsamho/Instagram_Scraper_Graph/README.md

 # InstagramScraper()

-This class is made up of a series of bespoke and existing methods that allow for the scraping of Instagram post data.
+This class is made up of a series of methods that allow for the scraping of Instagram post data.
 The pipeline consists of three main methods that need to be called sequentially.There is no current method to chain the whole pipeline.

-`self.logIn()` : user detail capture, webdriver initialisation, Instagram log in
+`self.logIn()` : user detail capture, webdriver initialisation, Instagram log in.
+You will need to have an Instagram account to do this.

-`self.getLinks()` : gets n unique links containing <#HASHTAG> using webdriver.
+`self.getLinks()` : gets n unique links containing <#HASHTAG> using WebDriver.

 `self.getData()` : implements multi-threaded scraping of data from self.getLinks using a combination of Selenium WebDriver and Beautiful Soup.
 Method returns a pandas DataFrame